rafaeltuelho/my-jdg-labs/payment-cdi-event/README.md

 For more details about its implementation please see the [original project source code repo](https://github.com/jboss-developer/jboss-eap-quickstarts/tree/7.0.x-develop/payment-cdi-event)

 ## Demo description
-In this demo I'll show the new capability available in the JBoss Data Grid 6.5: [*Externalize HTTP Session from JBoss*](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Data_Grid/6.5/html-single/Administration_and_Configuration_Guide/index.html#chap-Externalize_Sessions)
+In this demo I'll show the new capability available in the *JBoss Data Grid 6.5*: [**Externalize HTTP Session from JBoss**](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Data_Grid/6.5/html-single/Administration_and_Configuration_Guide/index.html#chap-Externalize_Sessions)

 This capability allow us to externalize the HTTP Web Sessions from the Application Server to a external (remote) Data Grid cluster.
-In some scenarios this can alleviate the Application Server memory consumption and improve the availability and failover of your Web Application User State.
-There are other benefities this approach can bring to your setup:
+In some scenarios this can alleviate the Application Server memory consumption and improve the *availability* and *failover* of your Web Application User State.
+There are other benefits this approach can bring to your setup:
  - Cross data center state replication

 ## Software required for this demo